Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 ### Versatile { .hide }

-:weapon-prop-versatile:{ .xl }<br>Versatile
+:wp-prop-versatile:{ .xl }<br>Versatile

-:   A **:weapon-prop-versatile: Versatile** weapon can be used with one or two hands.
+:   A **:wp-prop-versatile: Versatile** weapon can be used with one or two hands.
 A damage value in parentheses appears with the property.
 The weapon deals that damage when used with two hands to make a melee attack.

     **Improved Versatile**^*CM*^
     :   A Mastery property appears within parentheses.
-You can use that Mastery property when you attack using a **:weapon-prop-versatile: Versatile** weapon with two hands.
+You can use that Mastery property when you attack using a **:wp-prop-versatile: Versatile** weapon with two hands.

 ---